QEDio/marbu/Readme.md

 MA(p) R(educe) BU(ilder)
 ========================

-Marbu enables you to add mapreduce functionality to your software within seconds.
+Marbu enables you to add mapreduce code-generating functionality to your software within seconds.

 What does it do?
 ----------------